 Macquarie University International College

-If you are a domestic student and enrol in the one of the Foundation Programs you will be required to pay the following fee.
+If you are a domestic student and enrol in the Standard Foundation Program or Intensive Program you will be required to pay the following fee.
 FEE-HELP may be available to eligible students.
-Foundation Program students are not required to pay the Students Services and Amenities Fee (SSAF).
+Students are not required to pay the Students Services and Amenities Fee (SSAF).

 Undergraduate Graduate Diplomas and Certificates